Social Security Number Trace (SSN Trace)

 • Taking the last name of a spouse

-• Converting a name to English after moving to the U.S. from another country
+• Converting a name to English after moving to the US from another country

 Whether a name change is for legitimate reasons or not, an SSN Trace can help identify different names associated with the provided social security number so that your searches more accurately reflect the candidate’s name history.